allenc125789/TurtleNAS/README.md

 +files with spaces can be uploaded and downloaded, folders with spaces can be browsed

++files and empty folders can be deleted

+-folders with files inside can not be deleted yet. that needs work

 -need to add checkbox to uncheck/check all other chekboxes

--need function for deleting files. possibly by assigning the array key needed to a checkbox id (this is done, but still need to add function to get/revieve that data and delete the files.)

 -need function to upload folders.
 Due to limitations with php, this function must be written with js.